-The Division of Medication Error Prevention and Analysis (DMEPA) within CDER is responsible for monitoring and preventing medication errors related to the naming, labeling, packaging, and design for CDER-regulated drugs and therapeutic biological products.
+The Division of Medication Error Prevention and Analysis (DMEPA) and Division of Mitigation Assessment and Medication Error Surveillance (DMAMES) within FDA’s Center for Drug Evaluation and Research (CDER), Office of Medication Error Prevention and Risk Management (OMEPRM) are responsible for monitoring and preventing medication errors related to the naming, labeling, packaging, and design for CDER-regulated drug and biological products.

-FDA defines a medication error as any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of a healthcare provider, patient, or consumer.
-This definition is based on the one stated by the National Coordinating Council for Medication Error Reporting and Prevention1, The deliberate or intentional use (e.g., abuse, misuse, off label use) of a drug product in a manner that is inconsistent with FDA-required labeling isn’t generally considered a medication error.
+The National Coordinating Council for Medication Error Prevention and Analysis (NCC MERP) defines a medication error as any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of a healthcare provider, patient, or consumer.
+The deliberate or intentional use (e.g., abuse, misuse, off label use) of a drug product in a manner that is inconsistent with FDA-required labeling isn’t generally considered a medication error.
 A “preventable event” refers to events that are due to errors that could be avoided.
-For example, a patient who receives a wrong drug because of look-alike container labels is a preventable event.
-A patient with no previous history of allergies who experiences anaphylaxis after taking a sulfa drug is not considered preventable.
+For example, a patient receiving a wrong drug because of look-alike container labels is a preventable event.
+The development of anaphylaxis in a patient with no previous history of allergies after taking a sulfa drug is not considered preventable.
 A medication error may or may not result in an adverse event.

-DMEPA has a multidisciplinary staff of safety analysts who receive specialized training in the regulatory review and analysis of medication errors, and provide expertise within FDA and to external organizations to assess the risk of medication errors throughout a product’s lifecycle, from preapproval to postmarket.
+DMEPA and DMAMES have multidisciplinary teams of safety analysts who receive specialized training in the regulatory review and analysis of medication errors, and provide expertise within FDA and to external organizations to assess the risk of medication errors throughout a product’s lifecycle, from preapproval to postapproval.

-DMEPA monitors and analyzes medication error reports associated with marketed drug products, including over-the-counter (OTC), prescription, generics, and biosimilars and other therapeutic biologicals.
-The reporting of medication errors is voluntary in the United States, but DMEPA encourages healthcare providers, patients, consumers, and manufacturers to report medication errors to FDA, including circumstances such as look-alike container labels or confusing prescribing information that may cause or lead to a medication error.
+Postapproval, DMEPA and DMAMES collaborate to monitor and analyze medication error reports associated with marketed drug products, including over-the-counter (OTC), prescription, generics, and biosimilars and other therapeutic biologicals.
+The reporting of medication errors to FDA’s Adverse Event Reporting System (FAERS) is voluntary in the United States, though FDA encourages healthcare providers, patients, consumers, and manufacturers to report medication errors, including circumstances such as look-alike container labels or confusing prescribing information that may cause or lead to a medication error.
 Depending on the type of error, root cause, contributing factors, and safety risks for a reported medication error, FDA may take regulatory action such as revising the labeling or issuing a safety communication to help prevent errors.
 In some cases, FDA may consider a change to the proprietary name to address safety issues resulting from name confusion errors.

-DMEPA also collaborates with external stakeholders, regulators, patient safety organizations such as the Institute for Safe Medication Practices (ISMP), standard setting organizations such as the United States Pharmacopeia (USP), and researchers to understand the causes of medication errors, the effectiveness of interventions to prevent them, and address broader safety issues that contribute to medication errors.
+DMEPA and DMAMES also collaborate with external stakeholders, regulators, patient safety organizations such as the Institute for Safe Medication Practices (ISMP), standard setting organizations such as the United States Pharmacopeia (USP), and researchers to understand the causes of medication errors, the effectiveness of interventions to prevent them, and address broader safety issues that contribute to medication errors.

-2 FDA guidance for industry Contents of a Complete Submission for the Evaluation of Proprietary Names.
 We update guidances periodically.
-For the most recent version of a guidance, see FDA’s website on guidance documents (available from https//www.fda.gov/RegulatoryInformation/Guidances/default.htm).
+For the most recent version of a guidance, see FDA’s website on guidance documents.

-3 FDA draft guidance for industry Best Practices in Developing Proprietary Names for Drugs.
+FDA draft guidance for industry, Best Practices in Developing Proprietary Names for Human Nonprescription Drug Products (December 2020).
 When final, this guidance will represent FDA’s current thinking on this topic.

-5 FDA draft guidance for industry Safety Considerations for Container Labels and Carton Labeling Design to Minimize Medication Errors.
+FDA draft guidance for industry, Nonproprietary Naming of Biological Products: Update (March 2019).
 When final, this guidance will represent FDA’s current thinking on this topic.

 FDA Drug Safety Communications for Drug Products Associated with Medication Errors